 It’s time for another round of the One Room Challenge and I’m so excited to get started!
-I have done a few of the challenges in the past – first with our master bedroom, then our master bathroom, the guest bedroom and now the guest bath.
+I have done a few of the challenges in the past – first with our master bedroom, then our master bathroom, the guest bedroom, and now the guest bath.
 I’ve been wanting to update this little bathroom for years now and finally decided on all the design decisions. (post contains affiliate links, see disclosure)

 If you are not familiar, the One Room Challenge is a challenge in which featured designers and guest participants makeover a room or space in their home in just six weeks!
-I will share the update on the guest bathroom every week and post here on the blog every Thursday until the final reveal.
+I will share the update on the guest bathroom every week and post it here on the blog every Thursday until the final reveal.

 For this update, I am keeping it budget-friendly.
 My goal is around $500 and to obviously do a lot of the work myself.
 My plans are to make big changes with paint, lighting, and a few DIYs.